ArmandDS/model_contrast/README.md

 # Models Contrast

-A simple package for comparer the performance of two ML model in sklearn, python.
+A simple package for comparer the performance of two ML models in sklearn, python.